Land your First Job

 If you have needed to take a job to start working on your resume, that is totally understandable and probably a wise decision.
 Don’t think that you can’t keep working on your education, however.
 If you know that you need an MBA or another degree to get into job roles that you really want, you will need to consider taking some online college classes while you start working.

 This is a more manageable process than you might think and you will be able to pay your bills while also continuing to get the education that you need to secure better-paying jobs in the future.
-If you know that you need an advanced degree to get to the job that you have always wanted, work on this degree while you are also building a resume.
+If you know that you need an advanced degree to get the job that you have always wanted, work on this degree while you are also building a resume.

 3. Applying for Jobs You Cannot Get